gagliardetto/solana-go/README.md

 There is currently **no stable release**.
 The SDK is actively developed and latest is `v0.3.2` which is an `alpha` release.

-The RPC and WS client implementation is based on https://github.com/solana-labs/solana/blob/dff9c88193da142693cabebfcd3bf68fa8e8b873/docs/src/developing/clients/jsonrpc-api.md
+The RPC and WS client implementation is based on [this RPC spec](https://github.com/solana-labs/solana/blob/dff9c88193da142693cabebfcd3bf68fa8e8b873/docs/src/developing/clients/jsonrpc-api.md).

 ## Features